inasafe/inasafe-doc/docs/source/training/intermediate/qgis-inasafe/402-preparing-data-and-keywords-for-inasafe.rst

 - Prepare the hazard layer
 - Run |project_name|

-Now you you know your way around QGIS and |project_name|, let’s go further.
+Now that you know your way around QGIS and |project_name|, let’s go further.
 In this module, we will see how to prepare our own data so that it can be processed in |project_name|.
 Much of what we cover in this module you’ve already done, though we